 ASA enables the fitting of quite arbitrary nonlinear stochastic models to such data as presented by EEG systems.
-Once fitted, PATHINT can evolve the system, testing long-time correlations between the model(s) and the data, as well as serving to predict events.
+Once fitted, PATHINT, or a newer algorithm PATHTREE, can evolve the system, testing long-time correlations between the model(s) and the data, as well as serving to predict events.